-Recommendation #6: Staffing Vacancies
+Recommendation #7: Staffing Vacancies

-It is recommended that the departments continue to give priority to resolving current staffing vacancy issues.
+Staff interviewed indicated that there were recruitment and retention issues.
+It is recommended that the departments continue to give priority to resolving any current staffing vacancy issues.
 Areas to pursue include:

 - Methods to increase investigators' salaries; - Use of overtime pay; - Use of telecommunication and alternate work schedules; and/or - Wage subsidization in high turnover, hard to fill vacancy locations.